 You have to try it out yourself

 I will say that solo travelling is not for everyone.
-Each person has their own set of preferences in life and travel, and sometimes the solo journey is not a part of it.
-However, I do urge everyone should at least try it once.
+Each person has their own set of preferences in life and travel; sometimes, the solo journey is not a part of it.
+However, I do urge everyone to at least try it once.
 If you don’t like it, then at least you gave it a try.
 However, if you do like the experience, it can open up many doors in the future.
 The world is full of possibilities, and your action only limits it.

 Do you share the same sentiment?
 Leave a comment and let me know.